ftldb/ftldb/README.md

 For example, on Windows you would run in the command line:

-    install.bat orcl sys manager ftldb ftldb
+    dba_install.bat orcl sys manager ftldb ftldb

 On Linux (or another *NIX-like OS):

-    ./install.sh orcl sys manager ftldb ftldb
+    ./dba_install.sh orcl sys manager ftldb ftldb

-You can change the default behavior and install FTLDB manually using the scripts from the `setup` directory.
+#### Restricted access

+If you don't have full access to the target database, ask the DBA to create a new schema with the following privileges (or grant them to an existing one):

+  * `CREATE SESSION`
+  * `CREATE TABLE`
+  * `CREATE PROCEDURE`
+  * `CREATE TYPE`
+  * `QUOTA` on the default tablespace

+and run the `setup/grant_java_permissions.sql` script (see description inside).

+To install FTLDB run the `usr_install` script with the following three
+parameters:

+  1. target instance TNS name
+  2. FTLDB schema name
+  3. FTLDB password

+For example, on Windows you would run in the command line:

+    usr_install.bat orcl ftldb ftldb

+On Linux (or another *NIX-like OS):

+    ./usr_install.sh orcl ftldb ftldb

 > **Notice**: It is not recommended to install FTLDB into a schema containing
 > other objects.
-Instead, install it as a standalone schema (by default) and
+Instead, install it as a standalone schema and create local
-> create local synonyms for the FTLDB objects.
+> synonyms for the FTLDB objects.

+---

+You can change the default behavior and install FTLDB manually using scripts from the `setup` directory.

+In order to uninstall FTLDB run one of the `*uninstall` scripts corresponding to your OS and installation type.

 Security
 --------

-The FTLDB user doesn't have any system privilege, except quota for the default permanent tablespace, which is needed only to load classes via the `loadjava` utility.
-All the objects in the FTLDB schema are executed with invoker rights and execution privileges on them are granted to `PUBLIC`.
+When installed with the DBA script the FTLDB user is not granted with any system privileges, excepting quota for the default permanent tablespace, which is needed only to load classes via the `loadjava` utility.
+All the objects in the FTLDB schema are created with the invoker-rights option and execution privileges on them are granted to `PUBLIC`.
+Thus, the FTLDB schema serves only as a container for its program units and doesn't provide its users with extra privileges.

-FreeMarker needs the `getClassLoader` Java runtime permission.
+FreeMarker requires the `getClassLoader` Java runtime permission.
 By default this permission is granted to `PUBLIC`.
 If you consider this insecure, you may grant it only to a strict list of users working with FTLDB by changing the `install.sql` file in the `setup` directory.